johnoro/artic-art/README.md

 The `getExhibition` function in particular takes quite a few extra steps to get it functional in a similar way to `getArtwork`.
 I wanted to make it able to grab multiple images for an exhibition if they were available, although that is not common.
 A majority only have one picture, while a few only have text data.

+The images can also be dragged on top of one another to re-sort them.
+This is just for the sake of messing around with the viewport without having to generate new images.

 ## Credits

 Art Institute of Chicago's API is used; see: [https://api.artic.edu/docs/](https://api.artic.edu/docs/)